primer/css/docs/content/components/forms.md

 #### Radio group

-Radio groups are tab-like inputs.
+Radio groups are tab like controls.
 Their blue border gives extra emphasis to what is selected.

 ```html live
 <form>